top of page

 Amandine Véber

-CNRS Senior Researcher in Probability Theory and Stochastic Modelling in Biology at MAP5 (Univ.
-Paris Cité)
+CNRS Senior Researcher in Probability Theory and Stochastic Modelling in Life Sciences at MAP5 (Université Paris Cité)

 Open science :

-The SMAI & EDP Sciences journals in applied maths transition to open access under a collaborative publication model without author publication charges : more here.
+The SMAI & EDP Sciences journals in applied maths published in open access under a collaborative publication model without author publication charges : more here, or in this article by CNRS Mathematics.

 Mathematical Modelling and Biodiversity: a chair program involving Ecole Polytechnique, Museum National d'Histoire Naturelle, Veolia Environnement and Fondation X (website in French).

-Institute of Mathematics for Planet Earth: a new institute to foster collaborations at the interface between mathematics and earth, life and human sciences (website in French).
+Institute of Mathematics for Planet Earth: a national institute to foster collaborations at the interface between mathematics and Earth, life and human sciences (website in French).

-Action Coordonnée "Modelling of infectious diseases" of ANRS - MIE: a research network on modelling of the dynamics of communicable diseases (website in French).
+Coordinated Action on "Infectious Disease Modelling" of ANRS - MIE: a research network on the modelling of the dynamics of infectious diseases.

 S2O.png